top of page

 1. Data Collection:

-• SAR satellites, such as Sentinel-1, TerraSAR-X, or RADARSAT-2, capture radar images of the Earth’s surface.
+• Synthetic Aperture Radar (SAR) satellites, such as Sentinel-1, TerraSAR-X, or RADARSAT-2, capture radar images of the Earth’s surface.

 • These satellites transmit microwave signals, which bounce back after interacting with the surface.